Kashmiris in Punjab: Notable Punjabi Kashmiris

-One of the most highly educated and prominent Punjabi-Kashmiri was Muhammad Iqbal, whose poetry displayed a keen sense of belonging to Punjab and Kashmir Valley.
+One of the most prominent Kashmiri was Muhammad Iqbal, whose poetry displayed a keen sense of belonging to Punjab and Kashmir Valley.
 Another Punjabi-Kashmiri was the famous storywriter Saadat Hasan Manto.

-The Sharif family is a notable Punjabi-Kashmiri political family, the members of the family include the former prime minister of Pakistan Nawaz Sharif, the incumbent prime minister Shehbaz Sharif, and the chief minister of Punjab Maryam Nawaz; other political figures also include the deputy prime minister of Pakistan Ishaq Dar and defence minister Khawaja Asif.
+The Sharif family is a notable Punjabi-Kashmiri political family, the members of the family include the former prime minister of Pakistan Nawaz Sharif, the incumbent prime minister Shehbaz Sharif, and the chief minister of Punjab Maryam Nawaz.

+Other political figures also include the deputy prime minister of Pakistan Ishaq Dar and defence minister Khawaja Asif.

 The following is a list of notable Kashmiris of Punjab: